toukubo/new_os/OS/Concepts/INBOX Zero.md

 - After replying, archive.
 When archiving it is no longer visible in inbox.

-### ラベルを付ける (Missing Translation)
+### Labeling (Missing Translation)
-inboxの中からきちんとした返信が必要か、きちんと考える必要があるかという何らかのアクションが必要なものについては以下になります。
+Whether the content in the inbox needs to be replied properly, thought out properly or anything that needs action, things that concern these are listed below:

-- 例えば to do のようなラベルを付ける
+- For example, label with something like "to do"
-- inbox からは削除し、アーカイブする
+- Remove from inbox, then archive

 ### Inbox zero concept
 In the future process, for example, “to do” has an actual task execution process, inbox will become empty, no need to reply on the spot.
 Triage and prioritization will be carried out.
 Half the concept of inbox is not to concentrate on emptying the inbox as possible.
 When inbox becomes zero, its becomes a workflow for the time being.